|Nutrition Facts (per serving)|

 The Pendennis Club Myth

-The club did not open until 1881 and a year before that, "old-fashioned cocktails" were mentioned in the pages of the Chicago Tribune.
+For decades, the creation of the old-fashioned was attributed to the Pendennis Club in Louisville, Kentucky.
+David Wondrich points out in his book "Imbibe!" that this is false: The club opened in 1881, but a year before that, "old-fashioned cocktails" were mentioned in the Chicago Tribune.
 There was even an "ambiguous newspaper squib" that mentioned old-fashioned drinks as early as 1869.

 Follow the Historical Advice on Ice

-It turns out that ice balls and 2-inch cubes are nothing new; they simply got lost in the American bar until recently.
-Wondrich references the large cube's use in 1899, "...mixologically ambitious saloons preferred to refrigerate their old-fashioned with ice cut into 'perfect cubes about two inches on a side'."
+Within Wondrich's old-fashioned notes is a fascinating section about the proper ice to use in this drink.
+It turns out that ice balls and 2-inch cubes are nothing new; they just got lost in the American bar until a relatively recent revival.
+The large cube's reference dates to 1899, when "...mixologically ambitious saloons preferred to refrigerate their old-fashioned with ice cut into 'perfect cubes about two inches on a side.'"

-The same theory that we use for adding a chill and slight dilution to a glass of straight whiskey has long been preferred for the old-fashioned.
-Those fancy ice machines we've come to rely on and their tiny, fast-melting "cubes" ruined it for many years.
-If you are a devotee to the old-fashioned and have not made the switch to 2-inch ice, you'll find it to be the last step in perfecting this iconic drink.
+It follows the same theory used to chill and slightly dilute straight whiskey.
+Those fancy ice machines that are so convenient today and produce tiny, fast-melting "cubes" ruined it for many years.
+If you are an old-fashioned devotee and have not made the switch to 2-inch ice, it's the last step in perfecting this drink.

 How Strong Is the Old-Fashioned?

-As you might imagine, the old-fashioned is not much lighter than a straight pour of whiskey.
-Essentially, we just need to factor in a little dilution.
-When we do, an old-fashioned with an 80-proof whiskey would be around 32 percent ABV (64 proof).
+The old-fashioned is definitely a strong drink.
+With little dilution and no significant mixer, it's not much lighter than a straight pour of whiskey.
+The alcohol content of an old-fashioned made with an 80-proof whiskey falls around 32 percent ABV (64 proof).
 Those old-timers would be happy to know that it still has that kick they were looking for.